h2oai/h2ogpt/docs/README_InferenceServers.md

 ![Add Model](model_add.png)

 Enter the mode name as the same name one would use for `--base_model` and enter the server url:port as the same url (optional port) one would use for `--inference_server`.
 Then click `Add new Model, Lora, Server url:port` button.
 This adds that to the drop-down selection, and then one can load the model by clicking "Load-Unload" model button.
+For an inference server, the `Load 8-bit`, `Choose Devices`, `LORA`, and `GPU ID` buttons or selections are not applicable.

 One can also do model comparison by clicking the `Compare Mode` checkbox, and add new models and servers to each left and right models for a view like: